lorenzouriel/powerbi-report-server-solution-end-to-end/README.md

 ---
-# Building Solutions for Power BI Report Server
+# Building Solutions for Power BI Report Server - Zero Cost

-This documentation aims to explain the architecture and steps of the project **"Data Synergy: Excel to Power BI through ETL Cycle and SQL"**.
+This documentation aims to explain the architecture and steps of the project **"Building Solutions for Power BI Report Server - Zero Cost"**.
 The project aims to provide Business Intelligence solutions to improve human resources management processes and data analysis, with a focus on transforming Excel spreadsheets into an integrated Power BI environment.

 ## Initial Contact